 But what do you do with the cards when your shopping sprees are over, and the gift cards are empty?

 PVC is a big problem for the environment.
 It doesn't degrade naturally, and it can leach heavy metals and other pollutants into the ground.
-When it's burned, it can be poisonous and release toxins into the air.
+When it's burned, it can release poisonous toxins into the air.
 There must be a better way!

-Luckily, there's a better way.
-Empty gift cards can be upcycled into something you can continue to use rather than tossing out.
+Luckily, there is.
+Instead of tossing your empty gift cards, you can upcycle them into something you can continue to use rather than tossing out.
 This saves you money while keeping gift cards out of landfills and incinerators, protecting the environment.

 Here are over a dozen cool uses for gift cards once they have been used up: